-Hundreds of thousands of students take off in February, March and April for fun in the sun destinations in the Caribbean, Mexico, Florida, and elsewhere.
-Hordes of Spring Breakers aren't found everywhere, but a number of Caribbean islands still roll out the welcome mat for the annual college party scene.
-Read on for my picks of the best Caribbean Spring Break destinations, plus some advice from other About guides about the best destinations for families and adults, and tips on making your Spring Break a safe, healthy and fun experience!Continue to 2 of 8 below.
+Hundreds of thousands of students take off in February, March, and April for fun in the sun destinations in the Caribbean, Mexico, Florida, and elsewhere.
+While the hordes of Spring Breakers aren't welcome everywhere, a number of Caribbean locations are happy to roll out the welcome mat for the annual college party scene.

 U.S. Virgin Islands

-Nassau is the prime destination for Spring Breakers heading to the Bahamas; it has tons of direct air service from the U.S. and a wide variety of hotels.
-Many students like the Disneyesque aspects of the Atlantis resort on Paradise Island, though like Disney, a stay at Atlantis doesn't come cheap.
-But there are budget hotels even on tony Paradise Island, and many students head for the more affordable beachfront resorts of Cable Beach.Continue to 8 of 8 below.
+Nassau is the prime destination for vacationers heading to the Bahamas; it has tons of direct air service from the U.S. and a wide variety of hotels.
+Many students enjoy the Disney-like aspects of the Atlantis resort on Paradise Island, though like Disney, a stay at Atlantis doesn't come cheap.
+But there are budget hotels even on tiny Paradise Island, and many students head for the more affordable beachfront resorts of Cable Beach or an all-inclusive resort.

-With its hedonistic reputation and wall-to-wall bars, it's no surprise that Key West draws more than it's share of Spring Breakers each year.
-Being the only drive-to location on this list helps, too, though once in town students usually abandon their cars in favor of pub crawls to such famous hotspots as Sloppy Joes and the Hog's Breath Inn.
-Gay and straight alike are welcomed in this unique island paradise.
+With its hedonistic reputation and wall-to-wall bars, it's no surprise that Key West draws a massive crowd each year.
+Located on the lower tip of Florida, Key West is an option for those that prefer to drive to the party from school, although once in town students usually abandon their cars in favor of pub crawls to such famous hotspots as Sloppy Joes and the Hog's Breath Saloon.
+Straight and gay people alike are welcome in this unique island paradise.